-While only eight states and the District of Columbia have enacted NPV legislation, the effort plays on misunderstandings about the Electoral College and reinforces misconceptions about federalism.
-If passed by states worth a majority of electoral votes (270), NPV claims to create an interstate compact that would manipulate the Electoral College system to create a direct national election for President.
+While only ten states and the District of Columbia have enacted NPV legislation, the effort plays on misunderstandings about the Electoral College and reinforces misconceptions about federalism.
+If passed by states worth a majority of electoral votes (270), NPV claims to create an interstate compact that would manipulate the Electoral College to create a direct national election for President.
 This would eliminate the checks and balances created by the Electoral College and further unravel our system of states.

 Who’s behind NPV?